Naaabill/lab6_mac/doc/gdb.md

 ## Introduction
 The [GNU GDB debugger](https://www.gnu.org/software/gdb/) is the tool used to interact with the micro-controller on the board.
-For low-level operations, it uses the ST-Link tool, dedicated to ST microcontrollers.
+For low-level operations, it can use the ST-Link tool (dedicated to ST microcontrollers), openocd (other microcontrollers), or other tools.

 You can easily find documentation for GDB, from simple [cheat sheets](https://darkdust.net/files/GDB%20Cheat%20Sheet.pdf), [more extended doc](http://www.yolinux.com/TUTORIALS/GDB-Commands.html), and obviously the [official documentation](https://sourceware.org/gdb/current/onlinedocs/gdb/).

+## Low Level part
+The low level parts make the link between GDB commands and the board (using USB for instance).
+It acts as a server on which the client will connect to, using a socket.

+### ST Link (STM32 based boards)

 You have to plug your development board, and start in a terminal `st-util`